-Chinese investments in the region should shift from coal to renewable energy and energy efficiency6.
-May 2016. / SEE Energy News
+Chinese investments in the region should shift from coal to renewable energy and energy efficiency, SEE Energy News

 China, along with 177 other countries of the world (1), has signed the Paris Agreement in April 2016, and with that pledged to a fast track development to a renewable future.
 However, China’s funding of energy projects in the South East Europe (SEE) region contradicts that commitment, as it is currently the biggest investor in dirty lignite in SEE.
 This poses a significant threat to the EU climate and energy goals that SEE countries should be fulfilling on their path to accession.

 So far two financing deals have been signed by Chinese banks for lignite power plants in the region: Stanari (China Development Bank – CDB, 560 million EUR) and Kostolac B3 (China ExIm Bank, 620 million EUR).
 An annex of the contract regarding the building of Block 7 of thermal power plant Tuzla, a project worth 730 million EUR, was signed yesterday on the Sarajevo Business Forum (2), thereby completing negotiations around the project considered to be the biggest post-war investment in the energy sector in Bosnia and Herzegovina.

 Other potential projects where Chinese support has been announced include Banovići, Ugljevik 3 and Gacko 2 in BiH.
 The total of these investments exceeds 3,4 billion EUR.
 Projects proposed for funding also exist in Croatia, Kosovo and Montenegro, but are facing resistance.
 (3)